Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 Best Sound Quality

-If you're looking for the absolute best sound quality in a portable package, look no further than the Sennheiser Momentum True Wireless.
+If you're looking for the absolute best sound quality in a portable package, look no further than the Sennheiser Momentum True Wireless 2.

 Best Over-Ear: Sony WH-1000XM3

 But the biggest reason it makes the list as best over-ear headphone is that it supports all the major Bluetooth audio codecs (SBC, AAC, aptX, aptX-HD, and LDAC).
-Pair this with your Galaxy Note 10 or Galaxy Note 10+ and you'll get the absolute best sound quality from a wireless headphone.
+Pair this with your Galaxy Note 10 or Galaxy Note 10+ and you'll get the absolute best sound quality over Bluetooth.
 The sound itself is a bit heavy on the bass, which is great for bass heads.
-The mid-range is neutral, and the treble is recessed quite a bit.
-Overall, you'll get a warm sound signature out the WH-1000XM3.
-Fortunately, you can adjust the sound with a basic EQ in the Sony Headphones Connect app, which is available on iOS and Android.
+The mid-range is balanced, and the treble is recessed quite a bit.
+This means that female vocals, tambourines, hi-hats, and bells will sound muted.
+Fortunately, you can adjust the sound with a basic EQ in the Sony Headphones Connect app, which is available on Android and iOS.

-You'll also get hands-free Google Assistant with these as well.
+The WH-1000XM3 feature hands-free Google Assistant.
 So just say the trigger word and she'll be able to answer any of your questions as if you were asking your phone the questions.
-Obviously, in this mode any questions that require visual cues will be relayed back to your phone.
+Any questions that require the Assitant to search the web will obviously require you to pull out your phone.

-In terms of battery life the WH-1000XM3 are superb.
+In terms of battery life, the WH-1000XM3 is superb.
 They last up to 30 hours on a single charge and charge over USB-C. When it comes to charging, they feature fast charging capabilities.
-With a 10-minute charge, you can get up to five hours of listening time.
+This means that a 10-minute charge will give you up to five hours of listening time.
 The only real downside with the WH-1000XM3 is that as soon as you plug them in to charge, you can no longer use them wired or wireless.

 - Long battery life with fast charging